-> `restriction' (e.g. ROM soldered to the PCB), then what is the
+> (e.g. ROM soldered to the PCB), then what is the point of having

-technical reasons (and I assume the restriction was done for
+reasons (and I assume the restriction was done for technical reasons,

 Well, how is your freedom to study the toaster restricted?

-software in it.
-But as soon as you replace "toaster" by "washing
+it.
+But as soon as you replace "toaster" by "washing machine", I would

 More information about the Discussion